libjxl/jxl-rs/README.md

 # JPEG XL in Rust

-This is an experimental, unsupported and *incomplete* reimplementation of a JPEG XL decoder in Rust.
-So far, it exists more as a personal experiment from
+This is a work-in-progress, and currently incomplete reimplementation of a JPEG XL decoder in Rust, which aims to be conforming, safe and fast.
-@veluca93 than anything else.

 Refer to [the main libjxl repository](https://github.com/libjxl/libjxl) for more information, including contributing instructions.